-The University of Cumbria works in close collaboration with a wide range of partners to ensure we keep ourselves informed of all activities within the county and beyond.
+The University of Cumbria works in close collaboration with a wide range of partners to enable us to share resources and knowledge that will further enrich our students experience at University.
 Where possible we aim to pool resources and information so that we can offer the best advice and learning to businesses.

-- Other partnership activity includes the team working in partnership with other regional education providers and the Cumbria Chamber of Commerce, in order to provide joined-up support to local businesses.
-We work closely together to provide coherent offers to develop and support businesses in Carlisle, and more broadly across Cumbria.
-The university offer includes access to training and development, workshops and events, student and graduate placement opportunities and access to academic expertise.
+- Providing joined-up support to local businesses.
+This enables us to offer relevant support for businesses across Carlisle and Lancashire.
+The university offer includes training and development, workshops and events, student and graduate placement opportunities and access to academic expertise.

-- We proudly sponsor the Sustainable Tourism Award at Cumbria Tourism Awards.
-We are working closely with the Visitor and Rural economy to develop skills through our Apprenticeships courses.
+- Working closely with the Visitor and Rural economy to develop skills through our Apprenticeships courses.

-- Carlisle Ambassadors: As a member of Carlisle Ambassadors we look to join other members in raising the profile of Carlisle, making it a better place to live, work, invest and visit.
+- As a member of Carlisle Ambassadors we look to join other members in raising the profile of Carlisle, making it a better place to live, work, invest and visit.

 We want to incorporate the business voice into the way we develop courses.
 With this in mind, many of our team are part of regional networking groups - our development team regularly visit businesses to see what their specific needs are and how we can develop bespoke activity or match our initiatives.